artefactual/atom-docs/admin-manual/maintenance/common-atom-queries.rst

 * :ref:`sql-taxonomy-name-id`

-Let's say we want to add a Spanish translation for the Genre taxonomy, which we've determed has an ID of 78 in our installation.
+Let's say we want to add a Spanish translation for the Genre taxonomy, which we've determined has an ID of 78 in our installation.

 If there is already a Spanish taxonomy name present in the database, we can update it with: